7 diseases caused by mosquito bites

 Therefore, if you are one of the people mosquitoes love to bite, it's because your body produces more CO2, heat or lactic acid.

-There are several steps available to lessen the risk of mosquito bites.
+There are several steps available to lessen the risk of mosquito bites on baby.

 Always try to stick with a natural insect repellent on your skin, like citronella, lemongrass or mint.